-Jazz Duelist Challenge: Emmentaliation
+Jazz Duelist Challenge: Elimination

 JDCE is a tournament that runs parallel to JDC and provides a proper tournament setup, as contrasted with JDC's free-for-all format.
-Players sign up at the beginning of the season and play each other a set number of times until one player remains and becomes that season's JDCE champion.
-Winning the championship provides a large number of event points to the player's overall score for that season, which can potentially make the difference for JDC's own ranking!
+Players sign up at the beginning of the season and play each other a number of times until one player remains and becomes that season's JDCE champion.
+Winning the championship provides a large number of points to the player's overall score for that season, which can potentially make the difference for JDC's own ranking!

-The mappool is fixed for the whole duration of the tournament, and is as follows:
+The mappool is as follows:

-- Epitome (mlynepitome.j2l)
+- Epitome (epitome.j2l)